 Lisbon Grade School is served by the Plano Area Special Education Co-op.
-Services are available which include the help from a social worker each week.
+Services are available which include the help from a social worker.
 These services include LD testing and speech and language services.
-Information can be obtained from Plano Special Ed Director office at 630-552-8978.
+Information can be obtained from Plano Special Ed Director's office at 630-552-8978.
+Students with disabilities who do not qualify for an individualized education program, as required by the federal Individuals with Disabilities Education Act and implementing provisions of the School Code, may qualify for services under Section 504 of the federal Rehabilitation Act of 1973 if the child (i) has a physical or mental impairment that substantially limits one or more major life activities, (ii) has a record of a physical or mental impairment, or (iii) is regarded as having a physical or mental impairment.